Note: There are affiliate links to the products and resources mentioned below.

 Admittedly, the rest of the time when I wasn’t getting free meals, my diet was not great–I largely subsisted on stuff like Pasta-roni and mac and cheese, though I occasionally took the time to make chicken stir fry or hamburger casserole for myself, which would then last me the better part of a week.
 Breakfast was usually on-the-go and sugary (think leftover brownies or cookies, maybe a slice of cold pizza if I was lucky), and lunch was often just a protein bar and an apple that I’d put in my backpack since I didn’t plan to be home again until six or seven at night.
 One of my jobs for the local eatery on campus that I had the first couple years *did* give me a free meal with every 4+ hour shift I worked, so on the days I worked there, I actually ate pretty well because I ate so much for that one meal that I was fine not eating again for probably a good 7-8 hour stretch.
 For the rest of the time, I usually spent around $65-75 a month on food for myself.

-My freshman year of college, I actually did not own a car, so I relied on roommates, public transportation (which is free in our county), and walking to get everywhere I needed.
+My freshman year of college, I actually did not own a car, so I relied on roommates, public transportation (which was free in the county), and walking to get everywhere I needed.
 When I did finally buy my first vehicle, it was one I got for a steal at just $750 from my sister, who had also bought it used originally.
 That $750 car ended up lasting me something like six or seven years and only needed about $1200 in repairs total over that time, so it was definitely worth the initial investment!

 Penny-Pinching Newlywed Days